arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

     let! i = number
 ```

-is a way to assign values to variables, which magically take those
+is a way to assign to variables values magically being distilledfrom
-values from the input.
+the input.

-In reality, what you see on the right side of a `let!` not a parsed
+In reality, what you see on the right side of a `let!` is not a parsed
 value, but a parser.
 The special syntax `let!` runs the parser on the
-right, saves its result in a variable and then continues parsing the
+right, saves its result in the variable on the left and then continues
+parsing the rest, doing all the magic about passing `remaining` and
-rest.
-Also in this case: we will build this syntax by hand, from the
+pattern matching the `Result`.
+Also in this case: we will build this
-ground up, so don't worry if you cannot wrap your head around it.
+syntax by hand, from the ground up, so don't worry if you cannot wrap
+your head around it just yet.

 ## Lifting functions and operators